Hawaii Department of Health, Office of Primary Care & Rural Health

 The Hawaii Flex Program continues to provide TA on conducting community health needs assessments (CHNAs) to CAHs and provides resources and data concerning their communities.
-The Hawaii Flex Program also continues to develop the Pilinaha model that was adapted from the Prevention Institute's Tool for Health and Resilience In Vulnerable Environments (THRIVE) and to support the Blue Zones initiative in rural communities.
+The Hawaii Flex Program continues to develop the Pilinaha model that was adapted from the Prevention Institute's Tool for Health and Resilience In Vulnerable Environments (THRIVE) and to support the Blue Zones initiative in rural communities.

 Rural Emergency Medical Services (EMS) Improvement